FedericoTs/FeedbackforFounders/documentation/auth_implementation_tracking.md

 - Documentation has been updated with comprehensive examples of HOC usage
 - Test storyboards have been created to verify both wrapping approaches (StoryboardAuthWrapper and withAuth HOC)
 - The SessionManagement component has been successfully tested in a storyboard environment
+- Fixed syntax error in App.tsx with the Suspense component
 - Secure token storage implementation uses Web Crypto API with AES-GCM encryption
 - Device fingerprinting is used to generate encryption keys that are specific to the user's browser/device
 - Token integrity is verified using SHA-256 hashing to detect tampering